amanrayat/CS5610_fall_2018_trailblazers/DESCRIPTION.md

 Target Audience -
-Drinkers - These type of users
+1. Drinkers - These type of users
-1. Would be able to find breweries in their preferable localities
+  a.
+Would be able to find breweries in their preferable localities
-2. Can share their experience at breweries
+  b.
+Can share their experience at breweries
-3. Can access guild event/brewery events
+  c.
+Can access guild event/brewery events

-Breweries - These type of users
+2. Breweries - These type of users
-1. Can add new brewery locations
+  a.
+Can add new brewery locations
-2. Can form guilds with other Breweries
+  b.
+Can form guilds with other Breweries
-3. Can organize promotional events
+  c.
+Can organize promotional events

 Solution Proposal -